ahmadou5/solana-kano-devs-dashboard/CONTRIBUTING.md

 ## ❗ Contribution Rules

 ✅ PRs must reference an issue.\
-✅ Issues should have labels before assignment.\
+✅ Always endeavour to add relevant labels to your issues.\
+✅ Your code must be clean and well-structured.\
 ✅ Contributors must be assigned before working on an issue.\
 ✅ If a contributor is inactive, the issue can be reassigned.